uwctri/AudioRecorder/README.md

 ## Configuration

-After install please review system level configuration to set a maximum length for all records and enable methods for user upload of audio.
-A REDCap admin must enable uploads to the filerepo or webserver disk via the module's system configuration, otherwise audio recordings must be downloaded to the user's computer.
+After install please review system level configuration to set a maximum length for all recordings and enable methods for user upload of audio.
+A REDCap admin must enable uploads to the filerepo or webserver disk via the module's system configuration, otherwise audio recordings must be downloaded to the user's computer or uploaded to a specific file upload field.

 Project level configuration is straight forward and requires specifying an instrument to use and css selectors refrencing buttons or "a" elements in a descriptive field for various functions of the recorder.
 A typical two-button configuration would involve an "Initialize" button and a "Start / Stop & Upload" button.
 A descriptive field for a two-button setup is below.
 Remove all line breaks before using.
 The seletors used here would be ".initRecording" and ".recordingBtn".